Fomage/RCG/README.md

 ## Usage
 ### Play with local files
 Run ColiseeMain.py
-1. to reroll a player's character, enter the player's number For instance: `0`
+1. to reroll a player's character, enter the player's number.
+For instance: `0`
 1. to reroll all characters, enter -1
 1. to switch the characters of two players, enter the player numbers separated by a space.